dmac/spin/README.md

 Hello, Peter!
 ```

-OR using a multi-field "wildcard":
+or using a multi-field "wildcard":

 ```scheme